nyashabryan/tsumoTweepyBot/README.md

 A simple twitbot to post Shona proverbs using the Standard Twitter API and Tweepy.
 ## Built With

 This project was built using the Twitter Standard App API and Tweepy for Python.
+The database used in the program in Sqlite3.

 ## License